modehnal/GNOMETerminalAutomation/article/presentation_article.md

   There are some issues that come from Atspi already, we are able to identify them on our end and can notify developers but there is an issue.
 If developer wants to see it reproduced they would need quite a lot of setup and even if the setup is running they see dogtail/qecore errors, we currently have no easy way how to provide reproducers in Atspi that would allow them to see the issue and not waste their time with our environment.
 The constraint here is time.

   We have a few issues that we could report and help developers identify and help fix it.
 But the problem is that developers have already lot of stuff on their hands, our issues are not a priority, understandably.
 We also do not really have time to make difficult reproducers and debugging issues that we can bypass.
 We have quite a lot of responsibilities and there is only a finite time.
-The time we would spend on making reproducers is quite higher that time we spend on making a workaround.
+The time we would spend on making reproducers is quite higher that the time we spend on making a workaround.
   Workarounds are doable in matter of minutes and we bypass the issue altogether.

   So unless there is a blocker, we usually opt to not report issues and work around them.

   `Aspirations`:
-  If we introduce automation via accessibility to more people with coherent project like GNOMEAutomation, that is not collection of projects spliced together to just work, we might have a wider audience and user base which might help to atract talent to our teams that would help improve Accessibility and keeping it in usable state.
+  If we introduce automation via accessibility to more people with a coherent project like GNOMEAutomation, that is not collection of projects spliced together to just work, we might have a wider audience and user base which might help to attract talent to our teams that would help improve Accessibility and keeping it in usable state.

-  With project like this we also might have a wider base for Fedora testing days.
+  With a project like this we also might have a wider base for Fedora testing days.
 Some things already work on Fedora and is mostly usable.
-The issue is long setup as you could see, which this project would hopefully solve.
-I would imagine that once test day comes we could have gitlab/hub page with our testing suites that I and others would contribute to so that anyone can just come, download the project and run the tests.
+The issue is a long setup as you could see, which this project would hopefully solve.
+I would imagine that once a test day comes, we could have gitlab/hub page with our testing suites that I and others would contribute to, so that anyone can just come, download the project and run the tests.
 This would be quite rich source of data that user would not have to spend a lot of time on.
-Simply boot VM and run the suits, report results.
-There is of course a need for real HW testing but that is not the issue we are trying to solve here.
-Currently I try to participate in test days but I am not able to fit it to my schedule every time, which is a shame.
+Simply boot VM, run the suits, report results.
+There is of course a need for real HW testing as well, but that is not the issue we are trying to solve here.
+Currently I try to participate in test days, but I am not able to fit it to my schedule every time, which is a shame.

 ## The behave

-  Its file strucure is our project template and all other things are going before or after the behave command line execution.
+  Its file structure is the template of our project and all other things are going before or after the behave command line execution.
 Behave has limitations that we have to hack around sometimes to get our desired outcome.
-Those are rare althought we have a recent example.
+Those are rare although we have a recent example.

-  We need to generate log no matter what part fails, so that the end user can evaluate what went wrong.
+  We need to generate a log no matter what part fails, so that the end user can evaluate what went wrong.
 The problem starts when the very first function is called, `before_all`.
 Something can still go wrong and we need to attach the data to the report.
-The problem is that behave even if it was called as `behave -f html-pretty`, behave "does not know" about the formatter in the `before_all` function.
-So when we are dealing with an error in setup we have nowhere to attach it to.
+The problem is that behave, even if it was called as `behave -f html-pretty`, "does not know" about the formatter in the `before_all` function.
+So when we are dealing with an error in setup, we have no place to attach it to.
 We can bypass it by saving the error and evaluate any errors in the very next function `before_scenario`, end the run, and attach it to the report since behave now knows it has a formatter defined.
-This is workaroundable but quite inconvinient.
+This is workaroundable but quite inconvenient.

-  There are rare issues where the bahave fails and no logs are generated while we would love at least partial results, but since behave generates the output, if behave fails we have nothing to parse for our `html-pretty` output.
+  There are rare issues where the bahave fails and no logs are generated while we would love at least partial results.
+But since behave is the one who generates the output, if behave fails we have nothing to parse for our `html-pretty` output.
 Sometimes behave also captures errors and we have to go for an adventure to see where the error was coming from since the error we get said nothing about the real issue.
 There are no blockers currently, just inconveniences that we would love not to deal with.

   `Aspiration` is to not have behave dictate our structure, possibilities and output but having project that enables our wants/needs/requirements.
 But again, behave works perfectly fine in majority of our cases - no reason to reimplement something that exists with small changes.
 There is currently no proper reason to remove behave from our solution.